blakejfox/blakejfox.github.io/_posts/2025-10-23-blog-update.md

 ## Post Template Script

 Now instead of creating these assets manually, I automatically generate it.
 Running this script from the root of my project positions me to immediately fill and publish the blog post.

+{% raw %}
 ```bash
 #!/usr/bin/env bash
 set -euo pipefail